Email Accessibility Audits: Engineering Inclusive Transactional Systems

 run: npx mjml src/emails/*.mjml -o dist/emails/

-- name: Run pa11y Accessibility Audit
+- name: Run pa11y on compiled templates

 run: |